Modification-Fair Cluster Editing: Introduction

 \paragraph{Our contributions.} We introduce \FCE, reflecting a process-oriented fairness criterion in graph-based data clustering: instead of looking at the outcome, we consider the modification process that yields the clustering.
 Here we demand that the average number of modifications at a vertex is balanced among the groups (we focus on two groups).
 We parameterize our fairness constraint by the difference between these averages.
-Thus, our modification fairness can be seen as aiming at equal average \emph{error} or \emph{distortion} for both groups (similar in spirit as for socially fair $k$-means~\cite{GSV21} or fair PCA~\cite{STMSV18}).
-For a formal definition of \FCE, we refer to the next section.
-On the theoretical side, we show that \FCE remains NP-hard even if only edge insertions are allowed (which is trivially polynomial-time solvable in the classic case).
-Moreover, we show the NP-hardness of very restricted cases of the general editing version (e.g., all but one vertex having the same color) and provide conditional running time lower bounds.
-On the positive side, we identify a polynomial-time solvable special case (disallowing to edit edges whose both endpoints have the same color) and show fixed-parameter tractability with respect to the number of edge modifications.
-We also introduce a useful cluster transformation problem (a simple to define algorithmic problem with a strong numerical flavor) which may be of independent interest; we employ it in our NP-hardness proofs.
-On the empirical side, we demonstrate that while typically computationally hard(er) to find, ``fair solutions'' typically seem not much more expensive than conventional ones.
+For a formal definition of \FCE{}, we refer to the next paragraph. \cref{tab:results} gives an overview over our theoretical contributions to \FCE{}; the corresponding results are in \cref{sec:complexity}.

+Among other results, we show that \FCE{} remains \NP-hard even if only edge insertions are allowed (in the classic, colorblind variant, this case is trivially polynomial-time).
+This requires proving a related number problem to be \NP-hard, which is deferred to \cref{sec:transform}.
+Moreover, we show the \NP-hardness of very restricted cases of the general editing version and provide conditional running time lower bounds.
+On the positive side, we devise a randomized polynomial-time algorithm for the case that one modifies constantly many mono-colored edges (edges whose both endpoints have the same color).
+Moreover, we show the problem to be fixed-parameter tractable with respect to the overall number of edge modifications.
+On the empirical side (\cref{sec:experiments}), we demonstrate that while typically computationally hard(er) to find, ``fair solutions'' seem not much more expensive than conventional ones.